 - Supportive Measures including observation, antiemetics, rehydration, IDC if retention, nursing techniques to manage delirium, benzodiazepines, thromboprophylaxis, prevention of pressure areas

-All poisonings at the Princess Alexandra Hospital are managed by the Toxicology Unit and early liaison with the team is important.
+All poisonings at the Princess Alexandra Hospital are managed by the Toxicology Unit and early liaison with the team is important for severe poisonings.
 Most symptoms of poisonings resolve in hours with good supportive care.
-These patients are usually suitable for transfer to the Short Stay Unit under the Toxicology Unit until medically appropriate for discharge.
+These patients are suitable for transfer to the Short Stay Unit under the Toxicology Unit until medically appropriate for discharge.
 Deliberate self poisonings need a mental health assessment performed prior to discharge.
-If recovery from the poisoning is slow, these patients may require ward admission under the Toxicology Unit.
-Patients with more severe poisonings requiring mechanical ventilation, inotrope therapy or renal replacement therapy will require ICU admission.
+Patients with more severe poisonings requiring mechanical ventilation or inotrope therapy will require ICU admission.

 - Murray L, Daly F, Little M and Cadogan M. ‘Toxicology Handbook’ 2007; Elsevier, Sydney.